5.8 Resolution Through the Informal Process

 - The Affirmative Action Officer shall review all informal resolutions so that the parties fully understand the terms.

-- A Complainant may request that, whenever possible, a conversation with the Respondent for purposes of resolving a complaint informally will be held without revealing the Complainant's identity directly to the Respondent.
+- A Reporting Party may request that, whenever possible, a conversation with the Respondent for purposes of resolving a complaint informally will be held without revealing the Complainant's identity directly to the Respondent.
 If the resolution to a specific matter is to include an agreement between the parties, the Complainant's identity must be revealed to the respondent party.

 5.8.5.
 Record of Informally-Resolved Complaints